rsinger86/dto-classes/README.md

 Fields or objects can be composed together, using JSON Schema's `oneOf` or `anyOf` to parse & validate with `OR` or `XOR` logic.
 That is, the input must match *at least one* (`anyOf`) or *exactly* one (`oneOf`) of the specified sub-fields.

-- Parses and formats a list of fields or nested objects.

 ```typescript
 interface CombineField extends BaseFieldOptions {
     anyOf?: Array<BaseField | DTObject>;